-These nachos are layered to ensure that every bite is loaded with toppings and extra melty cheese – no boring chips here!
-Spicy black beans and easy avocado sauce make these a loaded vegetarian nacho lover’s dream come true!
+These loaded vegetarian nachos are layered to ensure that every bite is packed with toppings and extra melty cheese – no boring chips here!
+Spicy black beans and easy avocado sauce make these a nacho lover’s dream come true!

 Societal norms would probably say that the amount of times I’ve eaten these nachos in the past two months is unacceptable.